palmenros/ARM-S3CEV40/README.md

 # ARM-S3CEV40

-Projects using ARM-S3CEV40 Embest Protiping Board with an ARM7TDMI processor.
+Projects using ARM-S3CEV40 Embest Prototyping Board with an ARM7TDMI processor.

 - `prac1a`: Buttons, LEDs, 8 segment displays, GPIO.
 - `prac2a`: Interrupts, timers.